dovahcrow/dovahcrow.github.io/content/post/kindle-pdf-optimization-service.md

 designed to be read on a 6-inch size screen, let alone those with two columns format.

 I took some time writing a service and now things go easy.
-You can just send your pdf to `kindle.book.converter@gmail.com` with your `Send-To-Kindle` address as the subject, then a cropped version of your book will be pushed to your Kindle automatically.
+You can just send your pdf to `kindle-deliver@wooya.me` with your `Send-To-Kindle` address as the subject, then a cropped version of your book will be pushed to your Kindle automatically.

 Basically, this service will crop your book into a Kindle readable format and send it pretending it is you sending the book by mocking the sender address.

-So, notice that the email used to send PDFs to `kindle.book.converter@gmail.com` should be in your [Approved Personal Document E-mail List](https://www.amazon.com/gp/sendtokindle/email).
+So, notice that the email used to send PDFs to `kindle-deliver@wooya.me` should be in your [Approved Personal Document E-mail List](https://www.amazon.com/gp/sendtokindle/email).

 # Page selection if file too large